alexjoverm/typescript-library-starter/README.md

 # or
 npm install shortcutjs --save
 ```
-Define a `shortcuts.json` file with all your shortcuts.
+Define a `shortcuts.json` file with all your shortcuts

 ```json
 [